mattga/MGCollapsingHeader/README.md

 [self.headerView addTransformingSubview:self.label attributes:attrs];
 ```

-Lastly, trigger the header view to collapse by an offset.
-It will animate if the value is less than the `minimumHeaderHeight` and at most the height originally set.
-If using scrolling, the `scrollViewDidScroll` delegate call is the ideal place for this.
+Lastly, trigger the header view to collapse by an offset in the `scrollViewDidScroll` delegate call.
 ```objc
 - (void)scrollViewDidScroll:(UIScrollView *)scrollView
 {